brundonsmith/website/src/blog/grasping-react-hooks.md

 Hooks are weird, and can be hard to reason about.
 They kind of (but don't actually!) establish a new domain-specific language on top of JavaScript, with its own set of rules and behaviors, and they can make it easy to lose track of what's actually really happening in your code.

 It's very possible to do your job without fully "getting" hooks.
 It's just that every once in a while, you trip over a weird edge-case or performance trap, and the abstraction cracks, and you don't necessarily know what to do about it.
-I've heard many capable React devs talk about having blind spots when it comes to hooks, so I wanetd to write a post that hopefully shines some light on a more foundational (but still pragmatic) understanding of how hooks work, and what causes them to behave the way they do.
+I've heard many capable React devs talk about having blind spots when it comes to hooks, so I wanted to write a post that hopefully shines some light on a more foundational (but still pragmatic) understanding of how hooks work, and what causes them to behave the way they do.

 <aside>
     But what about the official docs?